rish-16/Metroplex/README.md

 # Metroplex
-Using genetic algorithms to recreate images using different shapes
+Using Genetic Algorithms to recreate images using different shapes with Simulated Annealing